csmc-vaneykjlab/birch/README.md

 3. Columns with sample names in the normalized and unnormalized files should match with the sample names in the annotation files.
 Number of samples in annotation file and intensity data files should be the same.
 4. Annotation file should have columns corresponding to the different batches you want to analyze (eg. MS batch, Digestion batch, Differentiation batch, etc.), along with the biological experimental group.

-Once the data is uploaded, a preview of the uploaded data will be visible in the main panel and the next Initial analysis and Diagnosis tabs becomes active.
+Once the data is uploaded, a preview of the uploaded data will be visible in the main panel.
+All the input parameters are required except for the normalized file (which is optional).
+If a normalized file is not provided, quantile normalization will be performed and used for further analysis.
+Once all the required parameters are provided, the "Next" button becomes active, which takes you to the Initial Analysis tab.

 ### Initial analysis tab
 This is a static tab that displays some plots with initial analysis that are generated using the data uploaded in the settings page.
-This tab in-turn has 3 sub-parts that are characterized as Sample distribution, Missingness and Take-away.
+This tab in-turn has 4 sub-parts that are characterized as Sample distribution, Sample Matrix, Missingness and Take-away.

 ![BIRCH initial analysis page](Images/initial_analysis.PNG)

 The sample distribution section displays a plot with the number of samples in each batch (as chosen in the settings tab).
-The missingness section displays multiple plots that shows how much of the input data is missing/NA, this will also give you an idea of how much data will be imputed in the next step.
-Lastly, the take-away section gives breif statistics on sample distribution and missingness, which inturn helps with taking a decision on whether the data is suitable for batch correction.
+The sample matrix section shows a balloon plot depicting how samples are distributed amongst the columns of interest and experimental group together.
+The missingness section displays multiple plots that shows how much of the input data is missing/NA, this will also give you an idea on the quantity data that will be imputed in the next step.
+Lastly, the take-away section displays breif statistics on sample distribution and missingness, which inturn helps with taking a decision on whether the data is suitable for batch correction.

-### Diagnosis tab
+### Diagnosis+Filtering tab
 The Diagnosis tab is the next dynalic tab where user input is required.
-In this tab, you will first need to provide 3 parameters:
-1. Imputation method - BIRCH provides two options for imputing missing values.
+In this tab, you will first need to provide 1 parameter, i.e., Imputation method (BIRCH provides two options for imputing missing values.
 Imputation is required for generating a PVCA and other results that are necessary to draw conclusions on batch-correction.
-The half-minimum method is faster but not very efficient in terms of results, while ranger takes longer and uses random-forests to impute missing values.
+The half-minimum method is faster but not very efficient in terms of results, while ranger takes longer and uses random-forests to impute missing values).
-2. Prefix for output files -  The final results tab has a section to download results from.
-Using this option, you can provide a prefix for your downloadable files based on your project specifications.
-3. iRT protein name - This is an optional field where you can provide the name of your iRT protein.
-This is make additional plots regarding the iRT protein in the results tab.

 ![BIRCH diagnosis 1](Images/diagnosis_1.PNG)